 Apart from doctors, HIV clinics may have a range of health professionals to help you:

-Your mental health and wellbeing are important as well as your physical health.
-Talking to staff at your clinic about how you feel about your health and your treatment, and other aspects of living with HIV can be just as important as telling them about symptoms or side-effects.
-They can often help, or send you on to other services that can.
+Your mental health and wellbeing are as important as your physical health.
+Talking to staff at your clinic about how you feel about your health and treatment, and other aspects of living with HIV can be just as important as telling them about symptoms or side effects.
+They can often help, or refer you to other services that can.